 Lost in the lost kingdom of Hampi.

-Everyone travels to Hampi, a UNESCO World Heritage site, to see the ruins of the ancient Vijayanagar empire that was once the richest, they say.
+Everyone travels to Hampi, one of the best places to travel in Karnataka and a UNESCO World Heritage site, to see the ruins of the ancient Vijayanagar empire.
+They say Vijayanagar was once the richest empire in the world.
 But I didn’t visit Hampi just to see the ruins.
 My favorite part about Hampi was the nature that cradles Hampi in her lap as if sympathizing with her for the tragedies the empire suffered.

 Also, this was not my first time in Hampi, and I was better informed about the place.

 My first trip to Hampi from Bangalore was about a few years ago.
 Back then I had made a list of places to see in Hampi that included the main Hampi attractions such as the Virupaksha temple, the Vitthala temple, and the other ruins that form the groups of monuments at Hampi.
 That was a three-day Hampi trip from Bangalore that only left me wanting to see more of this archaeological wonder of the South.

 When I traveled to Hampi the second time recently, I didn’t make a Hampi itinerary.
 Why?

 When you Google search about Hampi, you are bound to get overwhelmed by the number of things to do in Hampi.
 Hampi images filled with historical buildings and unbelievable boulder arrangements amidst a lush spread of fat palm and tall coconuts would not only leave you amazed but bewildered.